 Every PhD candidate works with a feasible research proposal as of the start of the PhD (3-year trajectories) or within the 1st year (other trajectories), including a realistic work plan.
 It should be updated over time to make sure that at each moment a candidate has a feasible plan to complete within a mutually agreed time-frame.

 All PhD candidates at the VU need to receive training at PhD level of a total size of at least 30 ECTS.
 PhD candidates who have completed a research master's degree in a relevant direction are exempt from following training.
-All PhD candidates of SBE are affiliated with the Tinbergen Institute or ABRI where they can take the courses to fulfill the requirement of 30 ECTS.
+All PhD candidates of SBE are affiliated with the Tinbergen Institute or ABRI where they can take the courses to fulfil the requirement of 30 ECTS.
 It is also possible to take courses at other graduate schools within or outside the VU.
 An overview of all courses offered at the VU is available on the VU website.
-In consultation with the supervisors and upon approval of the Doctoral Director, a training plan is drawn up at the start of the PhD process.
+In consultation with the supervisors and upon approval of the PhD candidate advisor, a training plan is drawn up at the start of the PhD process.
 The following components are in any case compulsory for all PhD candidates:

 - Research integrity course/module